devsnax/price-tracker/README.md

-# News Monitoring & Email Automation Bot
+# Bitcoin Price Tracker

-## Overview
+Overview
 This project automatically fetches Bitcoin price data, processes it, tracks changes over time, and sends saves the data to a CSV file.

 ## How it works